secure-device-onboard/pri/demo/README.md

     $ cd device
     $ ./device

-When the demo finishes, the log files would be avaialble in respective folders.
+When the demo finishes, the log files would be available in respective folders.

-## Default key-types in the demo
+## Default key-types in the Demo

 * ECDSA NIST-256

-# Configuring the demo
+# Configuring the Demo

 Different properties used in the demo are specified in respective application.properties file.
 A brief description for each of these fields are